 With this experience under my belt, I moved to London and had the good fortune to land at Poke (2012-2015).

 I started as a social creative for the launch of EE.
 I spent over a year on the Game of Thrones Exhibition, first as a creative on the pitch team and then as the creative lead during production.
 This included an 18-hour day at the O2 during the inaugural show’s setup, soundtracked by back-to-back recordings of Strictly Come Dancing.

 I left Poke with a slightly heavy heart for a wonderful opportunity at Lost My Name (now Wonderbly), helping them build out their brand and comms strategy.

 My first major project was producing a newspaper with children summarising 2015.

 I was the main writer for the new content platform, Clever Ideas, as well as emails and social content, including this viral sensation:

 And I was the mind and hands behind a series of magic tricks, Tiny Magic.

 I left to become Senior Creative at Livity (2017), where I produced a branching narrative game for Dyson.
-I branded and developed TOV guidelines for Nominet Digital Neighbourhood, a program that matches young skills with local businesses, and created a new course for Barclays LifeSkills.
+I developed TOV guidelines for Nominet Digital Neighbourhood, a program that matches young skills with local businesses, and created a new course for Barclays LifeSkills.

 I was the Senior Copywriter for SamKnows (2017-2018), helping them shape their brand and tone of voice.